mekell12/hypo-summary/README.md

-# hypo-summary
+# HypoSummary
-A browser-based tool for summarizing hypothetical tropical cyclone seasons.
-Inspired by
+THIS IS IN A VERY WORK IN PROGRESS STATE
+Inspired by Monsoonjr99's HypoTrack, which can be seen at https://github.com/Monsoonjr99/hypo-track.